 4. Six Senses Beach – Felicité

-Felicité is a heavy forested granitic island right next to La Digue and is the fifth largest island in The Seychelles.
-It consists of just 1 luxury hotel: Six Senses Zil Pasyon and the island used to be a coconut plantation.
-With room rates around $2000 per night, not everyone will be able to stay here, which is a shame because the beaches here are absolutely stunning!
+Felicité is a heavy forested granitic island next to La Digue and is the fifth largest island in The Seychelles.
+It consists of just 1 luxury hotel: Six Senses Zil Pasyon – you can read our review about the resort here!
+Long ago, the island used to be a coconut plantation.
+With room rates around $2000 per night, not everyone will be able to stay here.
+If your wallet allows it, you should definitely book a villa here!
+The beaches here are definitely in the top 5 of most beautiful Seychelles beaches: absolutely stunning!

 3. Anse Lazio – Praslin

 Anse Lazio, a public beach on Seychelles’ second largest island, is without a doubt the most beautiful beach on Praslin.
-It’s long and wide with very soft white sand and turquoise water, but what makes it really special is the beautiful sunsets you get to see from here.
+It’s long and wide with very soft white sand and turquoise water.
+What makes it really special is the beautiful sunsets you get to see from here.
 We also had a lovely little setup with canapés and champagne which made it even more special.
-To be honest, we expected Anse Lazio to be very crowded because it’s so famous, but when we were there it was relatively empty!
+We expected Anse Lazio to be very crowded because it’s so famous, but it was relatively empty!

-How to get there: If you’re staying on Praslin island, just get a rental car, which is the best way to discover fairly large island, or let your hotel drop you off at the beach like we did when staying at Raffles Seychelles.
-Taxis in the Seychelles are fairly expensive, so we even saw some people walk to the beach, which we wouldn’t recommend with the high temperatures and humidity during our stay!
+How to get there: If you’re staying on Praslin island, just get a rental car.
+Driving a car is the best way to discover the fairly large island anyway.
+You can also let your hotel drop you off at the beach like we did when staying at Raffles Seychelles.
+Taxis in the Seychelles are fairly expensive, so we even saw some people walk to the beach!
+We wouldn’t recommend it with the high temperatures and humidity during our stay, though!